userlessname/Marvel-Rivals-Undetected-Free-Macro/README.md

 ---
 ## Very important:
-Folder need to be a path with only english in it, if your user has not english word, you can not extract to your desktop. extract to c,d etc.
+Folder need to be a path with only english in it, if your user has not english word, you can not extract to your desktop. extract to c, d etc.

 ## How to use it:
 **1. Install Phython:**